-Students will access the Environmental Adaptation Preparation presentation and submit notes taken from its content prior to the Synchronized class session on 9/16/19.
-During the synchronized session, the class will discuss the Project, prepare a Project Plan, and assigned team participants.
+Students will access the Environmental Adaptation Preparation readings and presentation and submit notes taken from the content prior to the synchronized session on 9/17.
+During the synchronized session, the class will discuss the Project, prepare a Project Plan, and assign team participants.
 Team members must then further develop their section and submit the specific plan as a whole during the synchronous session.